-Farbenindustrien GmbH
+Farbeningustrien GmbH

-2023 2022
+As at 21 December 2024 2023

 As at 31 December CU'000 CU'000

 Current assets 6,700 5,100

-Non-current assets 900 800

-Current liabilities 1,190 1,250
+Non-current assets Current liabilities 900 1,190 800 1,250

 Non-current liabilities 500 500

-Non current habitules 300 300

 Net assets (100%) 5,910 4,150

 Group share of net assets (25%) 1,478 1,038

-Group share or net assets (23%) 1,470 1,030

 Period ended 31 December

-Revenues 1 450 1 120

-110 / 0110 00 1,450 1,120
+Revenues 1,450 1,120

 Profit from continuing operations 910 890

-Post-tax profit or loss from discontinued operations - -

-Other comprehensive income - 400
+Post-tax profit or loss from discontinued operations Other comprehensive income - 400

 Total comprehensive income 910 1,290

 Dividends received from associate 284 43

 b) Summarised financial information (immaterial associates)

-) Januari Journal and Maria (miniatori ar associatos) 2023 2022

-Period ended 31 December CN.000 CU'000

-i eriod erided 31 December CO 000 C0 000
+Davis at an day 21 Days and an 2024 2023

-Profit from continuing operations 50 41
+Period ended 31 December Profit from continuing operations CU'000 50 CU'000 41

-Post-tax profit or loss from discontinued operations -
+Post-tax profit or loss from discontinued operations - -

-Other comprehensive income 12
+Other comprehensive income - 12

 Total comprehensive income 50 53

-Total comprehensive income 30 JJ

-IFRS 12:7(b)-(c) Disclose significant judgements and assumptions made in determining: - Joint control - The classification of joint arrangements.
-IFRS 12:21(a) For each material joint arrangement, disclose: - Name of the joint arrangement - Nature of relationship to the entity - Principal place of business, and country of incorporation if different - Proportion of ownership interest held, and voting rights if different IFRS 12:21(a) For each material joint venture, disclose: - Whether the equity method or fair value has been applied - If there is a quoted market price for the investment, the joint ventures fair value (if the equity method has been applied) - Summarised financial information (refer IFRS 12:B12-13).
-BDO Comment Note that IFRS12:B12 and B13 prescribe specific line items that must be presented, The amounts presented shall be the amounts included in the IFRS financial statements of the joint venture, and not the entity's share of those amounts (IFRS 12:B14).
+IFRS 12.7(b)-(c) Disclose significant judgements and assumptions made in determining: - Joint control - The classification of joint arrangements.
+IFRS 12.21(a) For each material joint arrangement, disclose: - Name of the joint arrangement - Nature of relationship to the entity - Principal place of business, and country of incorporation if different - Proportion of ownership interest held, and voting rights if different IFRS 12.21(a) For each material joint venture, disclose: Whether the equity method or fair value has been applied If there is a quoted market price for the investment, the joint ventures fair value (if the equity method has been applied) Summarised financial information (refer IFRS 12.B12-13).
+BDO Comment Note that IFRS12:B12 and B13 prescribe specific line items that must be presented, The amounts presented shall be the amounts included in the IFRS financial statements of the joint venture, and not the entity's share of those amounts (IFRS 12.B14).
 The adjacent disclosure illustrates these requirements.
-IFRS 12:21(c), B16 For immaterial joint ventures, disclose in aggregate summarised financial information.
-BDO Comment Note that IFRS12:B16 prescribes specific line items that must be presented, The adjacent disclosure illustrates these requirements.
-BDO Comment Other disclosures that may be applicable that do not apply to A Layout include: IFRS 12:22 IFRS 12:23 Nature and extent of any restrictions on subsidiary assets and liabilities If the joint ventures reporting date differs from the entity Where there are any unrecognised losses Commitments Contingent liabilities
+IFRS 12.21(c), B16 For immaterial joint ventures, disclose in aggregate summarised financial information.
+BDO Comment Note that IFRS12.B16 prescribes specific line items that must be presented, The adjacent disclosure illustrates these requirements.
+BDO Comment Other disclosures that may be applicable that do not apply to A Layout include: IFRS 12.22 IFRS 12.23 Nature and extent of any restrictions on subsidiary assets and liabilities If the joint ventures reporting date differs from the entity Where there are any unrecognised losses Commitments Contingent liabilities

-Notes forming part of the consolidated financial statements For the year ended 31 December 2023 (continued)
+Notes forming part of the consolidated financial statements For the year ended 31 December 2024 (continued)